Arusai-Dev/dante-app/README.md

     - [ ] - Card Count needs to update on new card and when you retrieve a card
 - [x] - Upload flashcard set to database with corresponding user.
 - [ ] - Allow images to be input as questions or answers.
 (Set up an s3 bucket and handle image processing)
+- [ ] - Ability to review a user created flashcard set from 1 to 5 stars, allow users to have a user review rating and verified accounts

 # Design